Kevalpatel012/Weather-react-app/README.md

 # Weather-react-app

 Weather app that provides users with up-to-date weather conditions, including temperature, precipitation, wind speed, pressure, and humidity.
 Additionally, it offers detailed information on the current weather, such as wind, feels-like, and air pressure.
 Users can also access weather forecasts for the upcoming week, providing them with an overview of what to expect for the following week.
-The weather app that uses react and JavaScript.
+The weather app uses react and JavaScript.
 It uses [OpenWeatherApi](https://openweathermap.org/api), a third-party rest API that gives the weather data And [Geodb-cities](https://rapidapi.com/wirefreethought/api/geodb-cities) a api that gets global city data, region data, and country data

 ![Alt Text](weatherapp.gif)